Low Rank Regularization: A Review: Applications of Low Rank Regularization

-Both RPCA and RMC are based on the assumption that the data matrix we aim to learn is low rank or approximately low rank.
+Both RPCA and RMC are based on an assumption that the data matrix we are faced with is low rank or approximately low rank.
 That is, the data we collected is relevant.
 The relatedness among \emph{different samples} further inspires researchers to explore the relatedness among \emph{different tasks}.
-Given $K$ relevant tasks $\{\mathcal{T}_i\}_{i=1}^K$ accompanied by feature matrix $\{\bm X_i\in R^{n_i\times d}\}_{i=1}^K$ and target vectors $\{\bm y_i\in R^{n_i\times 1}\}_{i=1}^K$, we can learn them simultaneously to improve the generalization performance of each one.
+Given $K$ relevant tasks $\{\mathcal{T}_i\}_{i=1}^K$ accompanied by feature matrix $\{\mathbf{X}_i\in \mathbb{R}^{n_i\times d}\}_{i=1}^K$ and target vectors $\{\mathbf{y}_i\in \mathbb{R}^{n_i\times 1}\}_{i=1}^K$, we can learn them simultaneously to improve the generalization performance of each one.
 Such a problem refers to Multi-Task Learning~(MTL).
-Suppose $\bm W\in R^{d\times K}$ is a weight matrix we aim to learn, where $i$th column $\bm w_i$ is the weight vector for task $\mathcal{T}_i$.
-The relatedness among $K$ tasks imply that the structure of $\bm W$ is low rank or approximately low rank~\cite{DBLP:journals/siamjo/PongTJY10}.
-Hence, a general model for MTL using low rank assumption is:
+A general LRR model for MTL is: